CodenameSource/SWDevProject1/README.md

 - **Get Items**: Retrieves a list of all stored Amazon products with their details, including URLs and prices.

 - **Update Item Price**: Updates the price of a specific Amazon product by providing the product's URL.
-This triggers a refresh event using the Kafka microservice.
+This triggers a refresh event using the price checker microservice.

 - **Update Prices of All Items**: Initiates a process to update the prices of all stored Amazon products.
-This involves sending refresh events for each product and listening for updated prices using the Kafka microservice.
+This involves sending refresh events for each product and listening for updated prices using the price checker microservice.

 - **Remove Item**: Removes a specific Amazon product from the system by providing the product's URL.